georgetown-cset/fields-of-study-pipeline/README.md

    "computer science" and more granular subfields like "machine learning".
 We derived this taxonomy from MAG.
 For current purposes it's static.
 We call this the _field taxonomy_.

-3. For each field in the taxonomy, we have various associated text extracted from Wikipedia (pages and their references) .
+3. For each field in the taxonomy, we have various associated text extracted from Wikipedia (pages and their references).
    Using this _field content_ and the word vectors learned from the merged corpus, we create embeddings for each field.
-We refer to these as _FastText_ and _tf-idf field embeddings_.
+We refer to these as FastText and tf-idf _field embeddings_.

 4. We then identify in the field content every mention of another field.
 (For instance, the "computer science" content mentions "artificial intelligence," "machine learning," and many other fields.)
-The averages of the field embeddings for these mentioned fields are the _FastText_ and _tf-idf mention embeddings_ for each field.
+The averages of the FastText field embeddings for these mentioned fields are the _entity embeddings_ for each field.

 5. Next, for each EN and ZH publication in the merged corpus we create _publication embeddings_.
 Specifically, for each publication a _FastText embedding_, _tf-idf embedding_, and _FastText field mention embedding_ (as immediately above,